-(3) The amounts for performance stock units are based on the target number of performance stock units and the closing price of the Corporation's common stock on the New York Stock Exchange on the last trading day of 2010 (\$21.78).
+(2) The amounts for stock options are calculated based on the positive difference, if any, between the exercise prices of the unexercisable stock options held by the named executive officers on December 31, 2011and the closing price of the Corporation's common stock on the New York Stock Exchange on the last trading day of 2011 (\$12.75).

-- (4) The amounts for restricted stock units are based on the closing price of the Corporation's common stock on the New York Stock Exchange on the last trading day of 2010 (\$21.78). - (5) Based on the maximum under the Corporation's severance practice.
+- (3) The amounts for performance stock units are based on the target number of performance stock units (except for PSUs granted in 2009 for which the Compensation Committee has determined that no shares vested) and the closing price of the Corporation's common stock on the New York Stock Exchange on the last trading day of 2011 (\$12.75). - (4) The amounts for restricted stock units are based on the closing price of the Corporation's common stock on the New York Stock Exchange on the last trading day of 2011 (\$12.75). - (5) Based on the maximum under the Corporation's severance practice.